grstreten/Radio/README.md

 # Radio
 _Radio streams for the dashboard of your car.
 Simples._

+Yes this looks hella ugly at the moment - working on redoing design at some point soon.

 ### Features
 * Lists and plays each radio station in the tiles array
  * Currently BBC R1, BBC R2, Mix 94.5 and 97.3 Coast FM